 #3.
-Go for Bank Loan
+Raise capital for business – Go for Bank Loan

-To raise capital through this method, you need boldness and strong mind because a lot of people are afraid of the word “Bank Loan”.
+To raise capital through this method, you need boldness and a strong mind because a lot of people are afraid of the word “Bank Loan”.

 Several financial institutions offer loan services with interest to be paid at the expiration of an agreed date.

-In other words, borrowing from a bank is a good option to help you kick off your business if you so far you are sure that what you are venturing into can yield the sum within the period.
+In other words, borrowing from a bank is a good option to help you kick off your business if you are sure that what you are venturing into can yield the sum within the period.
 Banks are no babies and will sell off your collateral if you fail to redeem.

 I will only advise you to go for this one if you want to start a business which requires huge capital like

-- Car business
+- Car Business

 - Studio business etc.